TolikPylypchuk/Cineaste/ADR/0010-have-dry-validation.md

 application services should accept already-validated requests, so that it's impossible not to run validation before calling these services.

-The UI validation will dissect the validators and extract validators for separate properties and use them to show validation errors for input fields.

 The domain will be minimally self-validating for the time being since the application services are guaranteed to accept validated requests.
 I don't like it very much, but for now it'll do.
 Maybe it will changed in the future.